Creatiwity/witycms-doc/users.md

 ## Groups

 User application allows you to create groups to define specific permission to assign user right.
-By default, there are two right groups:

-* Regular user
-* Supreme Admin

 ![](user-03.png)